mredenti/ModernCMake/slides/episodes/testing.md

     The project doesn’t have to care where the build will create the binary in the file system, CMake will provide that information to ctest automatically.
 -->

-## CTEST

-- The CTest is the testing tool used to control how tests execute

-- By default, `ctest` will execute all defined tests one at a time, logging a status message as each test is started and completed, but hiding all test output.
-An overall summary of the tests will be printed at the end.

-- Rich features are provided for defining how tests use resources, constraints between tests, and controlling how tests execute.

-- Reporting options include support for a dedicated dashboard server (CDash) or file ouptput in the widely used JUnit XML format.

 ## DIAGNOSING TEST FAILURES (I)